-Command Description configure Enter Global Configuration mode. copy-cfg Restore or backup configuration file via FTP or TFTP server. disable Exit Enable mode and return to User Mode. exit Exit Enable mode and return to User Mode. firmware Allow users to update firmware via FTP or TFTP. help Display a list of available commands in Enable mode. history Show commands that have been used. logout Logout from the Gateway. ping Test whether a specified network device or host is reachable or not. reload Restart the Gateway. show Show a list of commands or show the current setting of each listed command. write Save your configurations to Flash.
+Command Description configure Enter Global Configuration mode. copy-cfg Restore or backup configuration file via FTP or TFTP server. disable Exit Enable mode and return to User Mode. exit Exit Enable mode and return to User Mode. firmware Allow users to update firmware via FTP or TFTP. help Display a list of available commands in Enable mode. history Show commands that have been used. logout Logout from the Gateway. ping Test whether a specified network device or host is reachable or not. reload Restart the Gateway. show Show a list of commands or show the current setting of each listed command. traceroute Trace the route to HOST. write Save your configurations to Flash.